Data Analysis - Needs Assessment

 To create a collaborative learning community that inspires success, through high quality data driven instruction, purposeful learning, and amazingly positive experiences for all stakeholders.

-As a result of teachers helping students process new content, the percentage of students in grades 3rd-5th meeting proficiency in the area of ELA will increase from 78% to 82% by May 2024, measured by the Florida Assessment of Student Thinking (F.A.S.T.).
+As a result of teachers communicating high expectations for each student, the percentage of students in our low 25% making a gain in the area of ELA will increase from 60% to 63% by June 2025, measured by the Florida Assessment of Student Thinking (F.A.S.T.).

 (View Marzano Model)